harled/matey/README.md

 View the list of available components [here](COMPONENTS.md).

+> Note: Some components leverage Chartkick for presenting charts.
+Refer to [Chartkick documentation](https://chartkick.com/#importmap) to include it in your project.

 **Note**: The more data, the more interesting the components will be.
 A common and helpful pattern is to capture events on all controller actions.
 Details on doing this can be found [here](https://github.com/ankane/ahoy#ruby).

 ## Development